AlexvZyl/.dotfiles/.github/README.md

 </div>

 The configuration files for my Linux desktop.
 Supports Arch based distros using Gnome and/or i3.
-Also, currently it assumes you have an Nvidia GPU and Intel CPU.
 I mainly use i3, but I also install Gnome for when people do not want to mess around with a tiling WM.
 All of the screenshots are for i3 and the gnome configs are very basic.

 # Full Installation

 To install everything, simply copy and paste this into the terminal.

+> [!NOTE]
-> ℹ️ &nbsp; This script assumes that you have a working Arch installation.
+> This script assumes that you have a working Arch installation.
 Remember to choose i3 at the login screen.

-> ⚠️ &nbsp; I still need to properly test this.
+> [!WARNING]
+> Works on my machine.

 ```bash
 curl -s https://raw.githubusercontent.com/AlexvZyl/.dotfiles/main/.scripts/install/bootstrap.sh > ~/bootstrap.sh